 In this section we present the challenges we identified from the interviews.
-As we discuss further in section 5, these results should not be interpreted to mean that the following challenges were applicable for all the participants.
-This section presents the sum of challenges which we have identified and which we believe there is reasonable support for based on the interviews.
+As we discuss further in section 5, these results should not be interpreted to mean that the following challenges were relevant to all the participants, or that all participants expressed support for all challenges.
+What is presented is the breadth of challenges identified in the interview material and their relevance may therefore vary among industries and companies.